 England Golf is working hard to tackle the challenges facing the game and create an even brighter future for golf.
 Get into golf is a national campaign to get more people golfing and playing more often.
 It offers great value coaching with PGA professionals at clubs and ranges nationwide.
 Information about beginner courses, taster lessons and special events is available at www.getintogolf.org

 Golf Express promotes 9-hole golf to busy people and encourages them to play all the game in half the time.
 On average, a 9-hole round can be played in just two hours, which can fit into a busy lifestyle, and it offers all the health and social benefits of the full game.
-The golfexpress9.org website offers places to play across the country through its online directory and also features special offers
+The Get into Golf page offers places to play across the country through its online directory and also features special offers

 England Golf is also working to attract more women and girls to golf and has just held Women’s Golf Month to draw attention to the opportunities available.
 These include the successful Girls Golf Rocks programme, which is run jointly with the Golf Foundation.
 It encourages beginners to have fun, learn a new sport, get active and play alongside friends, with the encouragement of young ambassadors from county girls’ squads.